gliwka/hyperscan-java/README.md

         //the start position and the matches string it self is only part of a matach if the
         //SOM_LEFTMOST is set (for more details refer to the original hyperscan documentation) }

+    // Save the database to the file system for later use try(OutputStream out = new FileOutputStream("db")) {
+        db.save(out);
+    }

+    // Later, load the database back in.
+This is useful for large databases that take a long time to compile.
+    // You can compile them offline, save them to a file, and then quickly load them in at runtime.
+    // The load has to happen on the same type of platform as the save. try (InputStream in = new FileInputStream("db");
+         Database loadedDb = Database.load(in)) {
+        // Use the loadedDb as before.
+    }
 }
 catch (CompileErrorException ce) {
     //gets thrown during  compile in case something with the expression is wrong